 The Takeaway From my Cannabis Tourism Experience

-Overall, I really enjoyed my experience with My 420 Tours and their Sushi, Sake and Joint Rolling Class.
+Overall, I really enjoyed my experience with My 420 Tours and their Sushi, Sake and Joint Rolling Class, and you should definitely consider adding it to your Denver itinerary.

 Considering that you get two grams of marijuana included in the price of the tour, along with sake and the sushi that you make, the class is great value for money.